ryanuber/columnize/README.md

     config.Glue = "  "
     config.Prefix = ""
     config.Empty = ""
-    config.MaxWidth = []int{10, 0, -80}
+    config.MaxWidth = []int{10, 0, 0}
+    config.OutputWidth = 80

 * `Delim` is the string by which columns of **input** are delimited
 * `Glue` is the string by which columns of **output** are delimited
 * `Prefix` is a string by which each line of **output** is prefixed
 * `Empty` is a string used to replace blank values found in output
 * `MaxWidth` is an int slice specifying the maximum width of each column.
+* `OutputWidth` is an int specifying the maximum width of an output line.

-Columns exceeding their configured width are broken at a word boundary and continued on the next line.
+If MaxWidth or OutputWidth is specified and output exceeds the configured width, Columnize breaks a column at a word boundary and continues it on the next line.
 See below for details.

 You can then pass the `Config` in using the `Format` method (signature below) to have text formatted to your liking.